-With over 24,000 students and 10,000 employees, the University of Kansas (KU) is a large consumer of energy, using about 925,000 MBTU of energy every year and spending more than $15 million on utility costs including electricity, natural gas, water, waste removal, and other services.
-This consumption results in the release of more than 160,166 metric tons of carbon emissions (MT eCO2) each year.
+With over 24,000 students and 10,000 employees, the University of Kansas (KU) is a large consumer of energy, using about 795,000 MBTU of energy every year and spending more than $12.6 million on energy costs including electricity, natural gas, and steam.
+This consumption results in the release of more than 166,602 metric tons of carbon emissions (MT eCO2) each year.
 We are therefore committed to a policy of energy efficiency and energy conservation to reduce our fiscal and environmental impacts.

 There are over 130 buildings on campus, and it’s likely that you visit several of them throughout the day.
 You can view how much energy is being used by each building in the Buildings section.